Polysubstance Abuse

 Written by Ioana Cozma on 01 August 2023

-Polysubstance abuse is a prevalent drug use disorder.
-This guide discusses the signs, statistics, and effects of different combinations, such as mixing drugs and alcohol or prescription medicine.
-You will also learn potential treatment solutions.
+This guide discusses the signs, statistics, and effects of different combinations, such as mixing drugs with alcohol, prescription medicine, or both.

 Key takeaways: